Answers to questions that may be asked about recording adult vaccines on the National Immunisation Register.

 - Why is the Ministry of Health putting adult vaccines like the influenza, MMR and Tdap vaccine on the NIR?

-- Why is the Ministry only recording adult vaccines given in general practices on the NIR but not vaccines given in pharmacies, or by occupational health nurses?
+- Why is the Ministry only recording adult vaccines given in general practices and pharmacies on the NIR but not vaccines by occupational health nurses?

 - How do I know if my PMS is recording vaccines onto the NIR?